Why Did I Write These?

 Enhanced Scripts for Summoned Celestials (BGII: EE and EET Required)

-This provides enhanced ai scripts for summoned celestials such as Planetar, Fallen Planetar, Deva, and Fallen Deva.
-Overall, the scripts allows the player to be more hands off with summoned celestials, and they will act intelligently in targeting enemy players.
-Hostile summoned celestials will also act more intelligently when attacking your party if you find yourselves facing off in battle.
-Like the other scripts listed above, this script will cast pre-buff spells when the "D" key is pressed.
-Spell Revisions also rewrote their spellbooks, and the scripts will accomodate these changes.
+This provides enhanced ai scripts for celestials.
+Overall, the scripts allows the player to be more hands off with summoned celestials, and they will act intelligently in targeting enemies.
+Like the other scripts listed above, this script will cast pre-buff spells when the "B" key is pressed.
+Spell Revisions also rewrote their spellbooks, and the scripts will accommodate these changes.

 Enhanced Scripts for Simulacrums (BGII: EE, EET, or IWD: EE Required)

-This provides enhanced ai scripts for summoned Simulacrums.
-Upon creation, the Simulacrum will choose one of the enhanced ai scripts above based upon their class.
-This allows the player to be more hands off while the Simulacrums will act intelligently in targeting enemy players, casting protection spells, detecting invisible/hidden enemies, debuffing enemy protections, and capable of pre-buffing!
-This script will have the Simulacrum Turn Undead when the "V" key is pressed and will cast pre-buff spells when the "D" key is pressed.
+This provides enhanced ai scripts for summoned Simulacrums allowing the player to be more hands off while the Simulacrums will act intelligently in targeting enemies, casting protection spells, detecting invisible/hidden enemies, debuffing enemy protections, and capable of pre-buffing!
+The Simulacrum will work with all of the hotkeys offered in my scripts.